CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 In this task, you start by opening a starter Power BI file (.pbix).
 The starter file doesn't contain any data, but has been specially configured to help you complete the lab.
 The following report-level settings have been disabled in the starter file:

-### Open the Starter Power BI File
+### Task 1.1 Open the Starter Power BI File

-To begin the exercise, follow these steps:
+In this task, you will open the starter Power BI Desktop file to begin the lab.

 1. Open **File Explorer** on your machine.